babaniyi/babaniyi.github.io/_posts/amazon-product-search.md

         <figcaption> <center>Figure 1.8: Text encoder's input-output </center></figcaption>
 </figure>

 The text encoder converts text into a vector representation.
-For examplee, if two separate sentencs have similar meanings, their embeddings are mote similar.
-To build the text encoder, two broad categories aree widely available: *statistical methods* and *machine learning based methods*.
+For example, if two separate sentencs have similar meanings, their embeddings are mote similar.
+To build the text encoder, two broad categories are widely available: *statistical methods* and *machine learning based methods*.

-### Statistical methods
+### **Statistical methods**
 These methods rely on statistics to convert meaningful text into number (vector) representation.
 Three popular methods are:
 - Index-Based Encoding
 - Bag of Words (BoW)